Introducing Samsung Pay

 - You can delete your card by selecting the card in the Samsung Pay application, tap the menu icon at the top right hand corner, then tap "delete card".

 - How secure is Samsung Pay?

-During payment, Samsung Pay app verifies your identity with your Iris, Fingerprint or a 4 digit Samsung Pay specific PIN, to ensure each payment is authorised by you.
+During payment in physical shop or online shopping, Samsung Pay app verifies your identity with your Iris, Fingerprint or a 4 digit Samsung Pay specific PIN, to ensure each payment is authorised by you.

 - What is Tokenization?